edgeimpulse/workshop-privacy-friendly-adverstising-panel/README.md

 ## Send the inference results with Soracom

 We have been using the [Soracom Onyx LTE USB Modem + IoT SIM Card](https://www.soracom.io/store/onyx-usb-modem-sim-connectivity/) to send the inference results to Soracom services (Harvest Data & Harvest Files).
 We also used Soracom Lagoon to display the results on the Grafana-based dashboard service.

+To learn more about all Soracom services, please have a look at [Soracom developer docs](https://developers.soracom.io/en/docs/).

 To set up the Soracom Onyx LTE USB Modem, follow [this guide](https://developers.soracom.io/en/start/connect/soracom-onyx-lte/).
 The **Automated Installation** worked without any issue on our case: